 The inGO check cashing app assists you with no ID check cashing anywhere, anytime.
 It makes things very convenient because you don’t have to line up at the bank and to wonder if they will accept your requirements or not.

 The app not only cashes checks, but it also cashes money orders.
-It accepts personal checks, payroll checks, and business checks.
+It accepts personal checks, payroll checks, federal government checks, and business checks.
 You could be spending time with your family (or Netflix) if you deposit your checks with a mobile deposit app instead of driving over to your bank branch.

 Here are alternative mobile check deposit apps to consider: